 - a.
-SCE's IFs and DUs needed to interconnect the Generating Facility: - SCE will act as the lead for regulatory agency communication for permits issued to SCE covering SCE facilities. - SCE environmental activities may include, but are not limited to, the following: - Perform all environmental studies and construction monitoring of SCE internal substation construction activities and provide study results to the IC for inclusion in its environmental documents, if applicable.
+SCE's IFs and DUs needed to interconnect the Generating Facility: - SCE will act as the lead for regulatory agency communication for permits issued to SCE covering SCE facilities. - SCE environmental activities may include, but are not limited to, the following: - Perform all environmental studies and construction monitoring of SCE internal substation construction activities and provide study results to the IC for inclusion in its environmental documents, if applicable. - Collaborate with the IC during the environmental study phase on the IC's proposed study methodologies and findings, as studies are being planned and performed for SCE's scope of work. - Review IC's California Environmental Quality Act (CEQA) and/or National Environmental Policy Act (NEPA) documents, technical studies, surveys, and other environmental documentation to ensure SCE's scope of work is adequately described in such documents (IC will include SCE's scope of work in its environmental documents.
+If the Generating Facility's CEQA and/or NEPA documents do not sufficiently incorporate SCE's scope of work, SCE's assumed environmental work and permitting level of effort may increase, resulting in the need to update cost and duration estimates, and potentially amend the IA).

-&lt;sup>3 Such dates are specified in the Generating Facility's IR.
+3 Such dates are specified in the Generating Facility's IR.
 Actual ISD, Initial Synchronization Date, and COD will depend on licensing, engineering, final engineering & design, and construction requirements to interconnect the Generating Facility after the GIA has been executed and/or filed at Federal Energy Regulatory Commission (FERC) for acceptance.